-- You, your spouse, or both are age 65 or over or blind, and your adjusted gross income is not over \$51,000 for a joint return; \$28,500 for a single taxpayer; or \$25,500 for married taxpayers filing separately. - You have a New Mexico Medical Care Savings Account. - You contribute to a New Mexicoapproved Section 529 college savings plan. - You have net capital gains for which you can claim a deduction of up to \$1,000 or 50% of your net capital gain deduction, whichever is greater. - You have armed forces wages or salary from active duty service. - You, your spouse, or both are age 65 or over, and you have unreimbursed or uncompensated medical care expenses of \$28,000 or more for yourself, your spouse, or dependents.
+- You have interest and dividend income on New Mexico state and local bonds. - You have a New Mexico net operating loss carryover. - You have interest income from U.S. Government obligations. - You have Railroad Retirement income not taxable by New Mexico. - You, your spouse, or both are members of an Indian nation, tribe, or pueblo and your income was wholly earned on the lands of the reservation or pueblo of which the individual is an enrolled member while domiciled on that land, reservation, tribe, or pueblo. - You, your spouse, or both are age 100 or over and not a dependent of another taxpayer. - You, your spouse, or both are age 65 or over or blind, and your adjusted gross income is not over \$51,000 for a joint return; \$28,500 for a single taxpayer; or \$25,500 for married taxpayers filing separately. - You have a New Mexico Medical Care Savings Account. - You contribute to a New Mexico-approved Section 529 college savings plan. - You have net capital gains for which you can claim a deduction of up to \$1,000 or 40% of your net capital gain deduction, whichever is greater. - You have armed forces wages or salary from active duty service. - You, your spouse, or both are age 65 or over, and you have unreimbursed or uncompensated medical care expenses of \$28,000 or more for yourself, your spouse,